ironscar/spring-six-pro/docs/spring-webflux-r2dbc.md

   - for this, we need to create a bean of type `ConnectionFactoryOptionsBuilderCustomizer`
   - we update the zone to UTC as done in `AppConfig`
 - POJO classes are defined similar to hibernate with annotations for table and columns
-- Repository classes are defined by extending from `ReactiveCrudRepository<T, Integer>`
+- Repository classes are defined by extending from `R2dbcRepository<T, Integer>`

 ### Quering alternatives

-- `ReactiveCrudRepository` provides the following functionalities:
+- `R2dbcRepository` provides the following functionalities:
   - this provides a few methods like `find`, `save` etc
     - `save` doesn't automatically persist and needs to be subscribed to with `.subscribe()`
     - delete methods don't require subscribing